Bainbridge Island Recreation Center

 Outdoor Cycling: Start your day with a gentle warm-up and deep breathing exercises, which escalates to drills designed to give you better wattage through cadence.
 Cyclists and cross-training athletes will benefit from an emphasis on techniques that reduce stress on ligaments and tendons, develop and improve cardiovascular capacity, explore various intensities which draw upon blood glucose and muscle glycogen, and put you in a good position to proceed with the rest of your day—located on the patio.

 Senior Yoga: A gentle form of yoga done while sitting.
-Using a chair, mat, and bands is an ideal exercise for those suffering from chronic pain, carpal tunnel syndrome, osteoporosis, and multiple sclerosis.
+Using a chair, mat, and bands is ideal for those suffering from chronic pain, carpal tunnel syndrome, osteoporosis, and multiple sclerosis.

 Silver Sneakers: Have fun and move to the music through various exercises designed to increase muscular strength, range of movement, and activity for daily living skills.
 Hand-held weights, elastic tubing with handles, and a ball are offered for resistance, and a chair is used for seated and standing support.